 The Women's and Gender Studies Program provides opportunities for students to think beyond the boundaries of traditional gender roles in academics, in institutions, and in everyday life.
-The program includes a minor in Women's and Gender Studies as well as a certificate in Women's Spirituality.
+The program includes a minor in Women's and Gender Studies.
 The program follows an interdisciplinary approach, encouraging students to explore diverse experiences and perspectives.
 Individual courses seek to transform the learner's world view by giving careful attention to the scholarship of the discipline from multicultural perspectives.
-Students integrate classroom knowledge with hands-on service learning opportunities.
+Students integrate classroom knowledge with hands-on service learning opportunities and a capstone seminar.

 Director: Denise Starkey, Ph.D.